Advanced Energy

 Investment Opinion: Should I buy AEIS Today?

-Risks & Conditions: The two biggest risks are valuation compression and a growth slowdown.
-This Hold rating would upgrade to a Buy if the forward P/E compresses toward 20x (implying a lower share price) or if revenue growth re-accelerates above 20% YoY for consecutive quarters.
-It would downgrade to a Sell if the stock breaks below key technical support around $290 on high volume or if quarterly revenue growth decelerates below 10%.
-Relative to its history and growth trajectory, the stock is overvalued, pricing in perfection and leaving little margin for error.
+Risks & Conditions: The two biggest risks are a cyclical downturn in core markets triggering an earnings miss and a broad de-rating of growth stocks compressing its elevated multiples.
+This Hold would upgrade to a Buy if the forward P/E compresses below 25x on sustained growth, or if revenue growth accelerates above 20% for multiple quarters.
+It would downgrade to a Sell if quarterly revenue growth decelerates below 10% or if operating margins contract by more than 300 basis points.
+The stock is currently overvalued relative to its historical range and sector peers, pricing in several years of flawless execution.

 Sign up to view all